I've been teaching in China now for nearly five years.

 Chinese people will try to practise their English with you.

-So there you have it: The Ten Commandments for a successful teaching career in China.
+So there you have it: 10 traits you should not have if you want a successful teaching career in China.

-Follow these rules and you’ll find it much easier to achieve job security, expand your social life and make the most of your time in China.
-Good luck!
+Hopefully this will make it easier for you to achieve job security, expand your social life and make the most of your time in China.